 Anna needs to make Belle’s life more stable.
 She is going to change her work schedule.
 She feels she needs to ask the court to give her sole legal and physical custody right away.

 Anna files a Complaint for Custody-Support-Parenting Time (Ch.
 209C) to ask for sole legal and physical custody.
 She must also file an Affidavit Disclosing Care or Custody Proceeding.

 Since she needs the court order right away and the case may take a long time, she is going to file a Motion for Temporary Custody.

-She would also file a Proposed Order and an Affidavit in Support of Motion for Temporary Custody.
+She also files a Proposed Order and an Affidavit in Support of Motion for Temporary Custody.

 Get the forms you need: